 Instruction by library faculty supports CCSF Institutional Learning Outcome (ILO) #1 Critical Thinking and Information Competency:

-In English 1A, completion of five of the Library’s online research skills workshops, or a combination of online and librarian-led workshops, satisfies the CCSF Information Competency Graduation Requirement.
+In English 1A (see the Course Outline of Record, under Assignments), completion of five of the Library’s online research skills workshops, or a combination of online workshops and librarian-led instruction, satisfies the CCSF Information Competency Graduation Requirement.

 Information Competency Initiative Chronology